learn-co-curriculum/multiphase-mock-code-challenge/README.md

 1. In your terminal, change directory (`cd`) into the unzipped challenge directory.
-1. Run ls; you should see a `bin/` directory and a `code-challenge-practice.bundle` file).
+1. Run ls; you should see a `bin/` directory and a `code-challenge-practice.bundle` file.
-1. Run `./bin/start <your-name>` from the directory; this will create a new directory called `code-challenge-practice/`.
+1. Run `./bin/start.py <your-name>` from the directory; this will create a new directory called `code-challenge-practice/`.
 1. Change directory into the new `code-challenge-practice/` directory and open it in your code editor.

-The steps above gives you access to all the content of the bundle.
+The steps above give you access to all the content of the bundle.
 In a normal code challenge, you would then read through the `README.md` to find and follow the instructions for the challenge.
 As you work, you would use some familiar `git` commands to save your work.
 Let's practice that as well: